28 Spots to Never, Ever Skip When Spring Cleaning

 Long after you’ve taken out the trash, offensive odours can linger, making your trash can stinky.
 Whether the trash bag leaked, there was a splatter, or just a strong smell in your trash, the can could use a wash.
 Take out the trash bag, then scrub any stains with a disinfectant cleaner.
 Next wash and rinse the entire can inside and out.
 But before you replace the bag make sure the can is thoroughly dry.

-These are the 15 everyday items dirtier than a toilet seat.
+Surprise—these everyday items are dirtier than a toilet seat!

 Medicine cabinet shelves